It's a problem you probably associate with men, but women can suffer from hernias too.

 - history of abdominal surgery, such as a C-section or abdominal hysterectomy

 In men, a hernia usually created a visible bulge that's easily detected, but in women, hernias are often very small, deep in the abdomen and rarely cause any bulging, which may be why they're harder to diagnose.

 Some women may have chronic deep pelvic pain, or bouts of acute, stabbing pain that comes on quickly and lingers.
 Sometimes, these symptoms mimic gynecological conditions such as endometriosis, cysts or fibroids.

 A hernia typically causes discomfort, burning or sharp pain in the affected area.
 Pain worsens when there's an increase in abdominal pressure, such as when you bend over, cough or lift heavy objects and can be reproduced by pressing directly on the spot.
 The pain generally improves when you lie flat on your back.
 If there is a distinct bulge, it usually will go away when you lie down.

-The pain can be constant if the piece of fat or tissue is caught in the hernia defect or occasionally if tissue gets pinched (for instance, during certain activities).
+The pain can be constant if the piece of fat or tissue is caught in the hernia defect or occasional if tissue gets pinched (for instance, during certain activities).

 If you have any of these symptoms, see your physician and ask whether the problem could be a hernia.
 You may be referred to a general surgeon for further evaluation.

 Once a hernia develops, it won't resolve itself.
 Ideally, conservative methods, including medications and physical therapy, may help the pain and symptoms.
 If those fail, open, laparoscopic or robotic surgery may be used to repair the weakened area and typically mesh is used to strengthen and reinforce the tissue.